neilpatel121/homebridge-skyq-tvremote/README.md

 `Settings` > `Setup` > `Network` > `Advanced Settings` > `IP address`

-**Note:** *If you dont reserve an IP address on your router via the DHCP settings then it may get a differnt IP if you restart your router and this will cause the plugin to fail.*
+**Note:** *If you dont reserve an IP address on your router via the DHCP settings then it may get a different IP if you restart your router and this will cause the plugin to fail.*

+## Changing the inputs of the Sky Q set-top box

+On your Sky Q set-top box, set your favourite inputs.